vazco/meteor-universe-collection/README.md

  Colls.Books = new UniCollection('Books');
 ```

-Universe collection (as opposed to Meteor Collection) always must have name.
-If you want create a local collection please pass in options property: `connection: null`, instead null as a first parameter
+A Universe collection, unlike a Meteor Collection, must alway have name.
+If you want to create a local collection please pass in an options property: `connection: null`, instead of null as the first parameter.

-### Methods on collection object
+### Methods on a collection object
 - `setDocumentClass(transformationObject)`

-Sets transformation function for collection.

-Function passed as an argument will be executed for each document

-to transform selected documents before the method (like: find, findOne) returns them.
+This sets a transformation function for collection.
+The function is passed as an argument and will be executed for each document to transform the selected documents before the method (such as: find, findOne) returns the document.

 UniDoc is a default of document prototype.
 (You can also pass it in collection constructor in options as a key 'setDocumentClass')